thomasjbarrett82/RecipesMarkdown/Beef Tenderloin.md

 - Refrigerate uncovered for 8-36 hours

-## DIRECTIONS
+## Directions

 - Heat oven to 225 F

 - Place sheet in oven and roast until internal temp is 120 F (2-3 hours)

 - Remove and let rest for 10 minutes